Nexor: Cross Domain Tactical Service Bus

 A project led by 2iC to deliver a proof-of-concept demonstration for a Cross Domain Tactical Service Bus, winning the DSEI Innovation Award 2013.

 KTP

 Project with De Montfort University to research, develop and implement the use of hardware, as a robust alternative to software in high assurance network security devices.

 CSIIS

 The Defence Science and Technology Laboratory (Dstl) on behalf of the UK Ministry of Defence established a programme to realise the potential benefits from novel technology to front line forces.
 A consortium, led by QinetiQ (called Sirius, comprising over 40 organisations) provides the experience and research capability for CSIIS.
 In September 2014, Nexor won the best research poster at the Annual Symposium of the UK Information Assurance Advisory Council (IAAC) based on CSIIS work.

 CAPRI

 An innovate UK funded consortium to lead R&D in connected and autonomous CAVs on-road implementation, in which Nexor provided cyber security services.

+MDIS

+Nexor was selected by UK MOD to lead a consortium to demonstrate the technical feasibility of data sharing across multiple domains.